- Official text of the Civil Service Rules

 - When will I qualify to earn at a higher vacation accrual rate?

 Every employee has unique needs and circumstances.
 We’ve created this site to provide you with general guidance about University policies.
-The Civil Service Rules supersede all information contained on this page.
+The Civil Service Employment Rules supersede all information contained on this page.

-For full details about vacation leave, read Rule 11 of the Civil Service Rules and consult with your supervisor or your department’s HR team about how the Civil Service Rules apply to your situation.
+For full details about vacation leave, read Rule 11 of the Civil Service Employment Rules and consult with your supervisor or your department’s HR team about how the Civil Service Employment Rules apply to your situation.

 You are eligible to earn vacation time if you meet the following criteria: